msdharani1/TubeSeek/README.md

 - Node.js (v18 or later)
 - npm or yarn
 - A Google Account to create Firebase projects and YouTube API keys.
+- A Cloudinary account for handling file uploads in the feedback form.

 ### Environment Variables